 The proposed oncoming vehicle detection approach to assist the driver when leaving a perpendicular or angle parking was tested in experiments with data recorded from a real vehicle in real urban traffic conditions.
-Four different locations have been used, including different levels of visibility due to the size of the side parked vehicles and different camera orientations.
-Datasets were acquired in daylight conditions.
+Five different locations have been used, including different levels of visibility due to the size of the side parked vehicles, different camera orientations and different lighting conditions.
+Datasets were acquired in both daytime and nighttime conditions.
 Some examples of the different locations and lighting conditions contained in our dataset are depicted in Fig. 8.

 Fig. 8.
 Sample images of the datasets.
+Upper row: daytime examples.
+Lower row: nighttime examples.

-The experimental data is divided in two datasets.
-One of the datasets is utilized at a time to learn the probabilistic spatio-temporal model.
-Performance is evaluated in the remaining dataset.
+The experimental data is firstly divided in two datasets: daytime and nighttime datasets.
+Each dataset is then subdivided in other two datasets: one of them is utilized at a time to learn the probabilistic spatio-temporal model (training dataset).
+Performance is then evaluated in the remaining dataset (test dataset).
 To evaluate the quality of the proposed method, we have labeled all the images in two categories: oncoming traffic and free traffic.
 Note that vehicles that are out of the range of the vision system (50m with our configuration) were labeled as free traffic until they enter in the range of the camera.
-Table I depicts the number of images of the two datasets, including the number of images with free traffic conditions, the number of images with oncoming traffic as well as the number of vehicle trajectories (one vehicle usually appears a number of frames which is directly related with its speed).
-In addition, stationary cars that appear inside the range area, are considered as free traffic.
-The proposed method should be able to distinguish this specific case.
+Table I depicts the number of images of both daytime and nighttime datasets, including the number of images with free traffic conditions, the number of images with oncoming traffic as well as the number of vehicle trajectories (one vehicle usually appears a number of frames which is directly related with its speed).
+In addition, stationary cars or vehicles moving in opposite direction both appearing inside the range area, are considered as free traffic.
+The proposed method should be able to distinguish these specific cases.